Mastercard/flow/assert/assert-core/README.md

 If a parent flow fails, it is likely that the descendants of that flow will fail in the same way.
 The assert components will thus skip running them.
 This speeds up test execution and avoids spamming the report with duplicates of the same failure.
+This behaviour can be avoided by setting system property `mctf.suppress.basis` to `true`.

 We'll also skip flows where the dependency flows suffered an error.
+This behaviour can be avoided by setting system property `mctf.suppress.dependency` to `true`.

 ## Flow ordering